 Figure 8

 How AI Affects The Utility Sector

 Predictive AI improves the efficiency of the energy grid.

 AI's best decision for system optimization might not be the best decision for human beings.
 AI will still need active and capable human oversite.

 AI internet searches use 10 times more electricity than traditional searches.
 In 2023, the data centers that power these searches used 4.4% of total US electricity.
 By 2028 that usage is expected to rise between 6.7% and 12%.

 Washington State Artificial Intelligence Task Force Report December 2024, US Department of Energy Berkeley Lab Report January 2025

-CHAPTER 5: UTILITIES ELEMENT

-FERNDALE COMPREHENSIVE PLAN

 UTILITY GOALS AND POLICIES

-1. 1.I: PLAN IMPLEMENTATION: The City ~~shall will~~ take an active role in working with private and quasi-public utility ~~providers,ies, their location, and their response to Ferndale consumer expectations.~~
+1. The City will take an active role in working with private and quasi-public utility providers.

 Rationale: Prioritizing coordination with utility providers both before and during any project will overall provide a more organized outcome with fewer issues for the City, the utility provider, and Ferndale residents.

-Plan Implementation Policies:

-- A. i: Franchise agreements will not be allowed to lapse. - B. ii: The City will seek to initiate franchise agreement negotiations no less than six months prior to expiration of previous agreements. - C. iii: The City will seek to maintain maps and other information online that will provide utility companies with long-range notice of pending or potential capital projects. - D. iv: The City will seek to inform utilities companies of pending private development projects that will require the extension of utilities in order to minimize or prevent subsequent encroachment into the public infrastructure soon after installation. - E. v: The City ~~shall will~~ establish Development Standards that anticipate the joint use of public right of way and utility corridors.
-2. 2.II: CONSUMER RIGHTS: Ferndale residents should be informed of their legal rights and have agency when resolving conflicts with utility providers.
+- A. Franchise agreements will not be allowed to lapse. - B. The City will seek to initiate franchise agreement negotiations no less than six months prior to expiration of previous agreements. - C. The City will seek to maintain maps and other information online that will provide utility companies with long-range notice of pending or potential capital projects. - D. The City will seek to inform utilities companies of pending private development projects that will require the extension of utilities in order to minimize or prevent subsequent encroachment into the public infrastructure soon after installation. - E. The City will establish Development Standards that anticipate the joint use of public right of way and utility corridors.

+2. Ferndale residents should be informed of their legal rights and have agency when resolving conflicts with utility providers.

 Rationale: The installation and maintenance of utilities is a needed aspect of the City.
 When utility providers are working in neighborhoods, there is always the chance of disruptions and impacts.
 It is important that residents of Ferndale understand that while they have agency when it comes to work being completed on their property, utility providers also have the right to install and maintain their utility where required.
-Consumer Rights Policies:

-CHAPTER 5: UTILITIES ELEMENT FERNDALE COMPREHENSIVE PLAN - A. i: The City will seek to utilize franchise agreements when funding public information outreach and surveys related to individual utilities. - ii: Utilities constructed in residential neighborhoods shall be designed and constructed in a manner consistent with the character of the area.
-Where actual design of a structure cannot be modified (e.g., above ground vaults, power poles), appropriate buffer/screening measures shall be required as a condition of development. - B. iii: The City will seek to utilize franchise agreements to fund improved access to public meetings, public events, and general outreach. - C. iv: The City will seek to work with utilities companies to inform the public of significant utilities projects in advance of their development. - D. v: When new utility facilities must be located in close proximity to residential neighborhoods, every effort should be made to minimize the impacts of the facility through the use of buffers, landscaping, undergrounding of utilities, co-location of utilities, and designing the facility to minimize aesthetic impacts. - E. vi: Establish development regulations that permit utilities to efficiently serve their customer base, without abrogating the City's responsibilities to protect its citizens.
-32. III: ENVIRONMENT: Promote conservation of utility resources and the environment in order to extend the life and capacity of both.
+- A. The City will seek to utilize franchise agreements when funding public information outreach and surveys related to individual utilities. - B. The City will seek to utilize franchise agreements to fund improved access to public meetings, public events, and general outreach.

+- C. The City will seek to work with utilities companies to inform the public of significant utilities projects in advance of their development. - D. When new utility facilities must be located in close proximity to residential neighborhoods, every effort should be made to minimize the impacts of the facility through the use of buffers, landscaping, undergrounding of utilities, co-location of utilities, and designing the facility to minimize aesthetic impacts. - E. Establish development regulations that permit utilities to efficiently serve their customer base, without abrogating the City's responsibilities to protect its citizens.

+3. Promote conservation of utility resources and the environment to extend the life and capacity of both

 Rationale: As the demand for energy increases, the need to find ways to conserve energy and protect the environment also increases.
 The City and utility providers should find ways to improve the conservation both in use and maintenance of the specific utility, as well as ensure that environmental impacts are appropriately considered and where appropriate, mitigated.
-Environmental Policies: